 Navage also means you can keep your head perfectly upright instead of bending over uncomfortably as with neti pot use.

-Sleeping with a humidifier near your head may also prevent dryness from causing you to awaken with sinuses packed with dried chunks of mucus.
+Sleeping with a humidifier near your head may also prevent dryness from causing you to awaken with sinuses packed with dried chunks of mucous.